girder/girder_worker/docs/index.rst

 object from a python task can be automatically converted into an R object for an R task at the next stage of a pipeline.

-Romanesco defines a specification that prescribes a loose coupling between a task and its runtime inputs and outputs.
+Girder Worker defines a specification that prescribes a loose coupling between a task and its runtime inputs and outputs.
 That specification is described in the :doc:`api-docs` section.
 This specification is language-independent and instances of the spec are best represented by a hierarchical data format such as JSON or YAML, or an equivalent serializable type such as a ``dict`` in python.
 Several :doc:`examples` of using these specifications to generate tasks and workflows are provided.

-Romanesco is designed to be easily extended to new languages and environments, or to support new data types and formats, or modes of data transfer.
+Girder Worker is designed to be easily extended to new languages and environments, or to support new data types and formats, or modes of data transfer.
 This is accomplished via its plugin system, which is described in :doc:`plugins`.